-AgroExpo Uzbekistan/ Agrotech Expo 2021Agricultural machinery, Animal husbandry, Horticulture, Plant Cultivation
+AgroExpo Uzbekistan/ Agrotech Expo 2021Agriculture, Animal husbandry, Horticulture

 In June 2021 Uzexpocentre will host 15th edition of AgroExpo Uzbekistan /Agrotech Expo, one of Uzbekistan’s leading exhibition for agriculture and food processing industries.
 The exhibitions have a long-standing reputation as a platform for establishing cooperation between foreign producers and buyers from Uzbekistan.
 In 2016 the exhibition was visited by 5.608 visitors from all 12 regions of Uzbekistan and neighboring countries.
 The government, thus, provides special assistance and privileges to the exhibitors related to the custom clearance of products and technologies brought to the show.
 For more details, please contact the organizers.